 It initially seems strange but the idea is to welcome obstacles.

-Use mental focus
+Use mental focus to lose weight

 Becoming grateful for obstructions forces us to increase our contents and, sometimes, to expand our contexts.
 It changes focus.

 What's the right approach to overcoming obstacles?
 We don't know.
 It depends on the individual.
 Here, though, is a good method that we try to use in dealing with them.
 At least it helps us regain a winning attitude with better focus.
 (This formulation benefited from Blair Singer's SalesDogs.)

 2.Notice the flash of emotion based on your egocentric evaluation.

 3.Notice how you begin to talk to yourself, your habitual inner dialogue.